munificent/craftinginterpreters/book/calls-and-functions.md

 about to discard the called function's entire stack window, so we pop that return value off and hang on to it.
 Then we discard the CallFrame for the returning function.
-If that was the very last CallFrame, it means we've finished executing the top level code.
+If that was the very last CallFrame, it means we've finished executing the top-level code.
 The entire program is done, so we pop the main script function from the stack and then exit the interpreter.

 Otherwise, we discard all of the slots the callee was using for its parameters